Son-Rise

-Son-Rise is a home-based program for children and adults with autism spectrum disorders and other developmental disabilities, which was developed by former advertising executive Barry Neil Kaufman and his wife, Samahria Lyte Kaufman, for their son Raun, who was diagnosed with autism and who they claimed to have fully recovered from his condition.
-The program is described by Autism Speaks as a "child-centered program that places parents as the key therapists and directors of their program".
+Son-Rise is a home-based therapeutic program for autistic and other developmentally disabled people.
+It was developed by former advertising executive Barry Neil Kaufman and his wife, Samahria Lyte Kaufman, for their son, Raun, who was diagnosed with autism and who they claimed fully recovered from the incurable and lifelong condition.
+In 2010, the program was described by Autism Speaks as a "child-centered program that places parents as the key therapists and directors of their program".
+Son-Rise has been criticized by some mainstream researchers for the high cost of in-person instructional courses and a lack of independent studies verifying its efficacy.

+In-person instruction and methodology

-Parents are trained at the Kaufman's Autism Treatment Center of America, the division of The Option Institute in Sheffield, Massachusetts that teaches The Son-Rise Program.
-There, the Kaufman family and their fellow staff members teach families and professionals how to be aware of their attitudes—a core principle of the therapy—for bonding and relationship building, as well as creating a low-stimulus, distraction-free playroom, so the autistic child can feel secure and in control of the over-stimulation.
-Parents and facilitators imitate an autistic person's exclusive and restricted stimming behavior until the autistic person shows social cues for willing engagement.
-Then encouragement for more complex social activities is done in a non-coercive way.
-If the autistic person moves away from social interaction, the facilitator gives the autistic person their space by using parallel play to gain the child's or the adult's trust.
-To encourage skill acquisition, the program uses the autistic person's particular motivation for learning.
+Until its shutdown in 2026, parents were trained at the Kaufman's Autism Treatment Center of America, the division of The Option Institute in Sheffield, Massachusetts that taught The Son-Rise Program.
+There, the Kaufman family and their fellow staff members taught families and professionals to be aware of their attitudes—a core principle of the therapy—to foster bonding and relationship-building, as well as to create a low-stimulus, distraction-free playroom so the autistic subject could feel secure and in control of overstimulation.
+Parents and facilitators imitated an autistic person's exclusive and restricted stimming behavior until the autistic person showed social cues for willing engagement.
+Then encouragement for more complex social activities was done in a non-coercive way.
+If the autistic person withdrew from social interaction, the facilitator gave them space and used parallel play to build trust.
+To encourage skill acquisition, the program used the autistic person's particular motivation for learning.
+The program's developers claimed that, if the parents learned to accept their loved ones without judgement, said loved ones could teach themselves to interact with others.

-The program's developers claim that if the parents learn to accept their loved one without judgement they will teach themselves to interact with others, and that this will allow them to engage in social interaction because they chose to learn the skills.
-A 2003 study found that involvement with the program led to more drawbacks than benefits for the involved families over time, though there was a strong correlation between patterns of intervention implementation and parental perceptions of intervention efficacy.
-A 2006 study found that the program is not always implemented as it is described in the literature, which means it will be difficult to evaluate its success and failure rate.
+While the Autism Center of America was in operation, some parents or caregivers would spend up to tens of thousands of dollars on in-person Son-Rise instructional courses, including those that would certify them to mentor others.
+While some attendees were granted scholarships, others paid full price, with some resorting to crowdfunding.
+In 2017, psychologist Catherine Lord remarked to Slate, "Should you be selling your house to pay for this extraordinarily expensive program? ...
+That's where we are getting worried."
+At that time, The Option Institute claimed to have instructed more than 30,000 families from over 120 countries.